villagedefrance/OpenCart-Overclocked/README.md

 - Improved Dashboard.
 - Bug fixes ...

-Coming soon in v1.7.1.0:
-- Improved File Managers.
-- Improved Customer Accounts.
-- Improved Affiliate Accounts.
-- ...

 TODO:
-- Add filter product images by colour (in progress ...).
+- Add filter product images by colour (still in progress ...).
 - Add some more features ...

 WANT TO CONTRIBUTE?